What are space-time cubes?

 Hot and cold spot patterns

 The goal is to understand if there are any patterns in the underlying data.
-The Getis-Ord G* statistic finds trends in the data by comparing to neighboring bins.
+The Getis-Ord G* statistic finds trends in the data by comparing it to neighboring bins.

 Patterns can be anything from: